Open Enrollment extended through March 29, 2019 – Apply today!

 - Learning guides: These accompany each virtual and on-site session, highlighting the main takeaways from the speakers’ presentations.
 These learning guides act as a reflection on the subject-matter learned, as well as reinforce active participation within the sessions.

 - Project charters: These charters define a problem that the participant takes on to resolve for the organization as a personal (or optional group) project and enable skills learned throughout the program to be used in providing solutions that are measurable (per defined key performance indicators).
 This culminates in a 10-minute presentation that describes the participant’s use of personal strengths, thought-leadership, and project management skills that reflect the impact on their organization’s metrics or KPIs.

 - Final project presentation: A 10-minute Power Point presentation that describes the project’s challenges, strategy, and recommended solutions, by highlighting the participant’s leadership style and strengths.

-Yes, as a participant in the program, an active ASQ Full membership or linked membership is a requirement.
-ASQ members receive discounts on all ASQ products and services, including registration fees for conferences and certification programs.
+Yes, as a participant in the program, an active ASQ Full Membership or linked membership is a requirement.
+ASQ members receive discounts on all ASQ products and services, including registration fees for ASQ conferences and certification programs.
 The only conference registration costs included within this program fee is for a 3-day attendance to WCQI after program kickoff and graduation events, per the curriculum.
 Other ASQ conference registrations shall be purchased separately, per corresponding fees.
 Visit Conferences and Events for all information regarding ASQ conferences.